 The challenge begins with elementary teachers who, charged with recognizing and acting on early symptoms, become gatekeepers of the initial diagnosis.
 This is a problem because they are often (a) overwhelmed by their other responsibilities and (b) underprepared to recognize the symptoms of dyslexia.
 Additionally, schools actually face disincentives to identifying dyslexia–a problem explored in a previous article.

-Specifically, several misguided beliefs and attitudes can prevent otherwise wonderful teachers from taking steps towards a dyslexia diagnosis.
+Specifically, several misguided beliefs and attitudes can prevent otherwise wonderful teachers from taking steps toward a dyslexia diagnosis.

 1. “He is trying so hard and I don’t want to discourage him!”